navattic.identify({ email: user.email })

 One of the biggest hurdles to adopting new technology is resistance to change.
 By identifying the pain points in your current system, you can present a new tool as a solution to those specific problems, making your team more receptive.
 This isn't just about buying software; it's about improving your team's day-to-day work.

-Match Tool Features to Your Team's Needs
+Step 2: Match Features to Your Team's Needs

 Now that you know your challenges, you can look for features that directly address them.
 If your team wastes hours searching for approved content, a centralized, AI-powered content library is a must-have.
 If consistency is an issue, look for robust templating features.
 The goal is to find a tool that helps your team create more persuasive responses without getting bogged down in manual tasks.